-M&V is increasingly playing a more integral role in the activities of the program not only to verify the savings associated with a particular measure or application but increasingly to better characterize the benefits attributable to new programs and measures, including DER.
-Such activities provide data for (1) use in Company load forecasts (i.e., load shapes), (2) the accuracy of deemed savings assumptions, (3) estimation of operational and behavioral influences, and (4) identifying opportunities for new technologies and services for inclusion in EE portfolios.
+M&V is playing an increasingly integral role in the activities of energy efficiency programs, not only to verify the savings associated with a particular measure or application, but to also better characterize the benefits attributable to new programs and measures, including DERs.
+Such activities provide data for (1) use in Company load forecasts (i.e., load shapes), (2) improving accuracy of deemed savings assumptions, (3) estimation of operational and behavioral influences, and (4) identifying opportunities for new technologies and services for inclusion in program portfolios.